ObscuritySecurity/.github/profile/README.md

 Welcome to the official GitHub organization for **ObscuritySecurity**.
-We are a collective dedicated to building open-source software that empowers people to reclaim their digital freedom.
+We are a organization non-profit dedicated to building open-source software that empowers people to reclaim their digital freedom.

 ## Our Mission